-Oakland Assault Charges Lawyer
+Oakland Assault Lawyer

 We were devastated when our teenage son got into trouble with the law.
 Somehow we were lucky enough to come into contact with Elliot.
 From the very first time that I talked to him, he put me at ease with the whole process that we were about to go through.
 His advice and work ethic were outstanding…”